felipet/picoEVR/README.md

 - [The OpenEVR project](https://github.com/jpietari/mrf-openevr)
 - The carrier board for the picoZED from TTU (aka [FPGA-based IOC](https://confluence.esss.lu.se/display/HAR/picoZED+carrier+board))

+## Startup steps

+In order to start playing with the project, the complete Vivado project structure must be generated.
+To do so, just type: ```make project``` and the project will be generated at *fpga/output/vivado_project*.
+Then compile as usual using the Vivado GUI.

 ## Related projects

 - [ESS YoctoLinux](https://gitlab.esss.lu.se/icshwi/yocto-ess/)